 You can be selective in this regard, depending on your performance last time around.
 Remember to analyze your performance not just for your weaknesses but also to figure out what worked for you successfully.

 Experiment with your approach

 Oftentimes, repeaters are hesitant in changing their approach towards different sections.
 While practice does make things perfect, it’s also important to realize that successful CAT attempts can be achieved through a permutation of a variety of strategies.

 Do not be reluctant to try out different strategies for attempting the question paper.
-While a certain approach might not appear very helpful, they may prove to be a significant upgrade.
+While a certain approach might not appear very helpful, it may prove to be a significant upgrade.
 And this varies from person to person – if it works for your friend, it doesn’t necessarily mean it’ll work for you.
 When it comes to CAT preparation, trial and error is a proven method to formulate your strategy for the actual exam.

 Take as many mock tests as possible.
-For CAT exam, the mock test is not essentially a tool for practice as much as it is for analysis.
-Make it a habit to spend more time on analyzing the said mock test than the time you took to take the actual test.
+For the CAT exam, the mock test is not essentially a tool for practice as much as it is for analysis.
+Make it a habit to spend more time analyzing the said mock test than the time you took to take the actual test.
 Identify your weaker areas but don’t let your stronger sections suffer because of it.
 Give a minimum of 15-20 mocks before the actual exam and evaluate your improvements and areas of continued poor performance.